Alexander1987/Icarus-cgminer/README.md

 	  $ ./Shortcut-Generator

-Second, choose a name to save Shortcut as use hyphens or underscores instead off spaces.

-	  Save As:
-	  Example

-Third, type in the system username. example pi if running on Raspberry Pi.

-	  Username for system:
-	  pi

-Fourth, type in the name of the file you made with the worker-generator.
+Second, type in the name of the file you made with the worker-generator.

 	  Bash File:
 	  Example